Ottle History, Family Crest & Coats of Arms

 The ancestral home of the Ottle family was in the German state of Bavaria.
 Ottle is a local name for a person who lived in Bavaria, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging medieval society.
 The name Ottle evolved from the Old German personal name Ott, a name of Emperors, made famous by Otto the Great (912-973), Holy Roman emperor.

 The surname Ottle was first found in Bavaria, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Ottle family
+Early History of the Ottle family

 This web page shows only a small excerpt of our Ottle research.
 Another 168 words (12 lines of text) covering the years 1563, 1743, 1755, 1788, 1792, and 1840 are included under the topic Early Ottle History in all our PDF Extended History products and printed products wherever possible.